nabilbo/keeper2/README.md

 * 1. Open the visual studio solution : `[VS_SOLUTION]\TheFilesKeeper.Outlook.App\TheFilesKeeper.Outlook.App.sln`
 * 2. Edit the config.js `[VS_SOLUTION]\TheFilesKeeper.Outlook.App\TheFilesKeeper.Outlook.AppWeb\Common\config.js`
-to run this sample, you only need to modify the lines flaged **"edit here"**
+to run this sample, you will only need to modify the lines flaged **"edit here"**

 ```javascript